TebogoNakampe/psucse_grocerycaffenet/README.md

 Introduction
 ------------

-In this project, we used Caffe [1] which is a deep learning framework for convolutional neural network.
+In this project, we employ [Caffe](http://caffe.berkeleyvision.org/ "Caffe Homepage") [1] as a framework for convolutional neural network.
-We used AlexNet
+Also, CaffeNet is used as a CNN model which is a replication of [AlexNet](https://papers.nips.cc/paper/4824-imagenet-classification-with-deep-convolutional-neural-networks "AlexNet") [2] with minor changes.
+CaffeNet model is pre-trained model which experience 310,000 iterations.
+Using it as a starting point, we fine-tuned the model with 2014 [ImageNet](http://www.image-net.org/ "ImageNet dataset") dataset.

 Background
 ------------

+### Caffe

+Caffe is a framework for machine learning which is developed by Berkeley AI Research (BAIR).

+It has numerous implementation of general layers used in deep learning; like convolutional layer, normalization layer, pooling layer, relu layer, sigmoid layer, etc.
+Also, they provide several neural network models - AlexNet, GoogleNet, CaffeNet, etc. -

+Caffe support CPU and GPU, thus user can choose what they want.

+### AlexNet (CaffeNet)

+### ImageNet